ElaineKathrynCrockett/KomodoEnergy/README.md

 # Komodo Energy Coding Challenge

 ## Problem
 The challenge is to interrogate a sample of home energy data with different usage patterns.
-The intention is to investigate the feasbility of shifting loads to gain revenue from agile tariffs and demand side response signals.
+The intention is to investigate the feasibility of shifting loads to gain revenue from agile tariffs and demand side response signals.
 This is built upon in the second section, where a flexible load is simulated and the optimum schedue is calculated, based on both cost and convenience factors.

 ## Setup